coinop-logan/zap-trails/first-writeup.md

 Your two friends who've sent zaps to you see it.
 Or perhaps you reach out in another channel, if you're really starting from zero trust, and ask for modest zaps.
 And because it's *really good*, the zaps will be large, relative to these friends' typical zaps.

 Being relatively large zaps, they'll appear fairly high up in the nodes immediately upstream (those who have zapped your friends).
-They'll also appear higher upstream too right away, though with a diluted signal, and thus further down people's feeds.
+The content will also immediately appear further upstream, for anyone scrolling far enough down their feed and close enough upstream to your friends.

-But a few more people see it and zap it.
+A few more people see it and zap it.
 With each zap, your content jumps up to a higher place on the feeds of those upstream of zappers.
 The zaps effectively open channels for the content to follow outward into more of the network.

 The zaps continue to roll in - sucking your content through the network, pushing sats to your account.
 Why?